8/17/98

 THAT, with complete indifference to district complaint and grievance procedures, for weeks, Roquemore shopped around for a dean to help him to pursue alleged student complaints against board majority critic Roy Bauer?

 THAT, when advised by one dean (Greg Bishopp) to follow district procedures and, indeed, to drop the “Bauer”matter, Roquemore explained that he was “getting pressure from the board”?
-Among the complaints Roquemore was pursuing: Bauer does not take roll.
-In fact, instructors are not required to take roll.

-THAT, during an address at the May board meeting in which he defended himself against a 74% faculty vote of no confidence, IVC president Mathur, offering no evidence whatsoever, falsely accused three faculty of sending him racist “mail threats”?
 When one of the three demanded an apology, district legal counsel Spencer Covert responded on behalf of the district with a letter asserting that Mathur, by virtue of his participation in a “legislative proceeding,” was protected by an “absolute privilege” that is not lost “even if the person making the statement acted with actual malice or with intent to do harm.”
 The district will not urge Mathur to apologize, then, since he is invulnerable to prosecution for making his irresponsible statements.
 Thank you very much.

-THAT, on June 5, state chancellor Thomas Nussbaum wrote to acting chancellor Hodge requesting answers to five questions by July 10?
-The questions concern IVC president Mathur’s illegal actions regarding the formation of a curriculum committee without Academic Senate participation and the board’s reported approval of courses put forward by that committee.
 In the letter, Nussbaum warned that compliance with provisions of the Ed Code that require collegial consultation is a requirement “for [the college’s] receipt of state aid.”
 Reportedly, $4 million is at stake.
-I am told that Mathur authored the answers that were sent to the state.

-THAT, in the course of a meeting with two Academic Senate officers in May, IVC president Raghu Mathur—the only person ever to have been officially censured for lying in the history of the collegeraised his hands to the heavens and declared that, because he is a Believer, God is on his side and that, in the end, there will be justice and retribution?
+THAT, in the course of a meeting with two Academic Senate officers in May, IVC president Raghu Mathur—the only person ever to have been officially censured for lying in the history of the college—raised his hands to the heavens and declared that, because he is a Believer, God is on his side and that, in the end, there will be justice and retribution?

 THAT, in a June 21 letter to the Times, retired Saddleback VP Everett Brewer wrote, “In a very short time, the existing Board of Trustees has nearly destroyed everything we labored so long to create”?
-According to Brewer, “Talented and experienced administrators left the colleges and district because they could not tolerate the behavior and abuses of the board” which “has betrayed its trust.”

-THAT, at the January, 1998, meeting of the Accrediting Commission, “concern” was expressed regarding two “developments” in our district: (1) administrative “capacity” (a reference to dramatic administrative personnel changes and sudden radical structural changes) and (2) “financial stability”?
 According to an April report prepared by Judith Watkins and George Boggs of the Commission, in January, the Commission “was concerned that the institutions in the District would not be able to demonstrate that they were in continuous compliance with the eligibility requirements and standards of accreditation.”
 As a consequence, it arranged for a team to visit the District in order to verify its “progress report.”

-THAT, during their April 13 site visit, the team “verified concerns…regarding administrative capacity”?
-According to the team’s report (also dated April 13), “major restructuring of the administration” has indeed occurred in the district but “none of the parties with whom we spoke verified…the development of any plan or rationale by which the reorganization was to be accomplished.”
-[Note: the team evidently spoke with the Vice President of the Board, Dorothy Fortune.]
-According to the report, “the [Commission] team was unable to confirm that the stated objectives of the reorganization occurred.”
 The report also addressed the “absence of a clearly developed rationale and design for the reorganization [or] a realistic assessment of the consequences and an analysis of the cost implications of the decisions.”
 According to the report, the site visit team expressed particular concern “about the reassignment of such a large number of administrators from Saddleback College without a reasoned assessment of the requirements of an institution of that size and complexity.”
 Said the report, “The District and the colleges are urged to link decision making to planning in order to reduce the apparent reliance on ad hoc decisions.”

-THAT, in a June 19 letter to chancellor Hodge, David B. Wolf, executive director of the commission, stated that “the Commission continues to be very concerned that the district and its two colleges have not made positive progress in addressing the consequences of reorganization.
-Fundamental issues of governance and administration remain unresolved, and possibly exacerbated, at all levels”?
 According to Wolf, the district’s progress report “does not indicate the presence of a coherent planning process for the recent reorganization of the district colleges.”
 He adds, “nor has any objective evaluation of the consequences of that reorganization been developed…The Commission remains very concerned that the district does not effectively link planning to decision making, thereby continuing the practice of ad hoc decisions at the Board level.
 Two examples are the reorganization of the two colleges and the administrative appointments policy.
 The Governing Board has a major responsibility to review its practices in this area.”

 THAT, owing to this continued concern, the Commission requested an “additional Progress Report” by September 1?